What is considered when deciding child custody?

 When appropriate, the courts and child custody solicitors (now called child arrangement solicitors) will recommend that the parents reach an agreement between themselves about child arrangements.
 This is by far the most positive approach for all involved, in part because it means that there are no disputes or litigation for the family to go through.
 A mutual agreement is also a great sign for childcare arrangements for the future, as it means that the parents are able to communicate and work together to come up with a plan for the best interests and wellbeing of their children.

-If parents can’t agree, the assistance of a family law solicitor can be extremely helpful.
-If communication between the separating parties has broken down, solicitors on both sides can negotiate and discuss child arrangements on behalf of their clients to find the best possible solution.
+If parents can’t agree, the assistance of a family lawyer can be extremely helpful.
+If communication between the separating parties has broken down, lawyers on both sides can negotiate and discuss child arrangements on behalf of their clients to find the best possible solution.

 There are many ways you can do this, including: